 Should some of provisions in these trading conditions became invalid, ineffective or unrecoverable, the validity, effectivity and recoverability of other provisions remains intact.
 The contractual parties undertake to substitute such invalid, ineffective or unrecoverable provision by valid, effective and recoverable provision which would guarantee the given objective in the best possible way.
 In the meantime, the relevant legislation of the Slovak Republic remains in force.

-These conditions shall be valid from 8 March 2017.
+These conditions shall be valid from 16th of August 2022.

 A complaint period of 24 months starting at the day of the receipt of any service pertains to all printing and other services provided by the online shopping site Expresta.
 However, the consumer is obliged to submit a complaint immediately, following the knowledge of any defects.

 The after-sales service is provided by the operator of the online shopping site.
 A consumer takes note that the person authorised to perform after-sales maintenance and assessment is: Antalis a.s. a Konica Minolta Slovakia spol. s r. o.